telehash/TMesh/TMesh.md

 There is no mote addressing or other metadata included in the transmitted bytes, including there being no framing outside of the encrypted ciphertext in a knock.
 The uniqueness of each epoch's timing and PHY encoding is the only mote addressing mechanism.

-Every epoch is a unique individual encrypted session between the two motes, with a shared private key generated from the full epoch ID.
-All payloads are AES-128 encrypted again before transmission regardless of if they are already encrypted via telehash.
+Every epoch is a unique individual encrypted session between the two motes, with a shared secret key derived directly from the full epoch ID and nonce based on the current window sequence.
+All payloads are encrypted with the [ChaCha20 cipher](http://cr.yp.to/chacha.html) before transmission regardless of if they are already encrypted via telehash.

 Additional MAC-only packet types are defined for re-synchronizing two motes and enabling a discovery mode for initial pairing.